 Other than the school newspaper and yearbook, the school may gather information in the forms of video, photograph, blog, texts, and emails, to maintain school and student safety.
-All social media information gathered will be destroyed within one year after one year after the student is no longer enrolled.
-(E.C. §49073.6)
+All social media information gathered will be destroyed within one year after the student turns 18 years old or one year after the student is no longer enrolled, whichever comes first.